michioga/fistr_build_script/README.md

 FrontISTR is distributed from [FrontISTR forum](http://www.multi.k.u-tokyo.ac.jp/FrontISTR/) under MIT license.

 This script (`fistr_build.sh`) support easy building and installation for FrontISTR.
-This script is distributed under MIT license.
+And it is distributed under MIT license.
 Please see LICENSE.txt.

 ## Requiements